Cisco ACI

 Kubernetes Networking 101: The Constructs

-Kubernetes uses four primary constructs to build the application stack – Pods, Services, Labels, and Replication Controllers.
-All constructs are configured and combined, resulting in a complete application stack with all management components—pods group similar containers on the same hosts.
+Kubernetes builds the application stack using four primary constructs: Pods, Services, Labels, and Replication Controllers.
+All constructs are configured and combined, resulting in a complete application stack with all management components.
+Pods group similar containers on the same hosts.

 Labels tag objects; replication controllers manage the desired state at a POD level, not container level and services enable Pod-to-Pod communication.
 These constructs enable the management of your entire application lifecycle instead of individual application components.
-Construct definition is through configuration files either in YAML or JSON format.
+The construct definition is done through configuration files either in YAML or JSON format.

 The Kubernetes Pod